Jabble/tamu-rdm-workshops/modules/storage-backup-and-security.md

 **Other common services:**

-- Amazon S3 (cloud computing storage facilities)
+- Amazon S3 ("cloud" computing storage facilities)
 - Dropbox
 - SpiderOak

 #### Accessibility
-- Accessible via log in, usually via web browser and on a computer.
+- Accessible via log in, usually via web browser or a computer application.
-- Store and synchronise data files online and between computers.
+- Store files remotely and synchronise files across local computers.
 - Most are platform-agnostic.
 #### Available space
-- Usually provide the first few gigabytes free and users pay for more.
+- Usually provide the first few gigabytes free and users pay for more space.
 - Capable of storing large datasets.
 #### Security
 - Depends on the service.
 - Some services may have measures for storing sensitive and controlled data.
-- Services operated on servers physically located outside US, may be a problem for some data.
+- Services operated on servers physically located outside US may be a problem for some data.
 #### Integrity
-- May provide versioning.
+- Usually provide versioning, but this may be limited.
 - Storage is distributed, redundancy for failure of a single hard drive.
-- Regular update and back-up strategies in place.
+- Regular update and back-up strategies are in place.
 - Service provider may go out of business.

 ## TAMU-sponsored online services